View app performance statistics

 - Daily upgrades by device: Devices upgraded from an older version to the latest version of the app in the past day

 - Total installs by user: Total number of unique users who have ever installed this app on one or more of their devices.
 Only one install is counted per user, regardless of how many different devices they installed it on.
 Includes users who uninstalled the app later.

-- Daily installs by user: Unique users who installed the app on one or more of their devices for the first time in the past day
+- Installs by user: Unique users who installed the app on one or more of their devices for the first time in the time period selected

-- Daily uninstalls by user: Unique users who uninstalled the app from all of their devices in the past day
+- Uninstalls by user: Unique users who uninstalled the app from all of their devices in the time period selected

 - Average rating: Average star rating this app received across all ratings submitted

 - Cumulative average rating: Average star rating this app received across all ratings submitted up to and including the past day.
 For each user submitting a rating, only their most recent rating of the app is counted.

 Tip: To see individual star ratings and reviews for your app, go to your Ratings & Reviews page.